freeradical13/freeradical13.github.io/index.md

 [Pili][] (or sex pili; singular pilus) are appendages that pull cells together for DNA transfer.

+Prokaryotes asexually reproduce through [binary fission][] (similar to mitosis although there's no mitotic spindle).
+Binary fission may be initiated when DNA begins to replicate at an origin of replication.

+Prokaryotic shapes are characterized as either [coccus][] (spherical; plural cocci), [bacillus][] (rod-shaped; plural bacilli), [spiral][] (stiff spirilla or flexible spirochetes), or [pleiomorphic][] (star-shaped, triangular, square, etc.).
+Curved bacilli are called [vibrio][].
+If cells remain attached after binary fission, if there are two, the prefix diplo- is used (e.g. diplococci), if there are more than two, the prefix strepto- is used (e.g. streptococci).
+If fission and connection occurs in two planes, the groups are called tetrads.
+If fission and connection occurs in three planes, the groups are called sarcinae.
+If fission and connection occurs in random planes, the prefix staph- is used (e.g. staphylococci).

 #### Bacteria

-[Bacteria][] are prokaryotes with a [peptidoglycan cell wall][] (except for Mycoplasmas), an inner membrane, a possible outer membrane of lipopolysaccharides, and a possible further outer, gelatinous, sticky [capsule][] (or [glycocalyx][], or [slime layer][] if water-soluble) of polysaccharides.
+[Bacteria][] are prokaryotes with a [peptidoglycan cell wall][] (except for Mycoplasmas) made of polysaccharides which protects against excessive osmotic effects, an inner membrane, a possible outer membrane of lipopolysaccharides, and a possible further outer, gelatinous, sticky [capsule][] (or [glycocalyx][], or [slime layer][] if water-soluble) of polysaccharides which protects against dessication.

-Bacteria have one or more DNA chromosomes (e.g. [Vibrio][] has two, although with some [debate about multiple bacterial chromosomes][debate multiple bacteria chromosomes]).
+Bacteria have one or more DNA chromosomes (e.g. Vibrio has two, although with some [debate about multiple bacterial chromosomes][debate multiple bacteria chromosomes]).
 Some bacteria have additional DNA plasmids.

 A [Gram Stain][] may be used to differentiate bacteria based on their cell wall thickness.
 [Gram-positive][] bacteria have a thick layer of peptidoglycan and stain as dark violet.
 [Gram-negative][] bacteria have a thin layer of peptidoglycan and an additional outer layer of lipopolysaccharides and stain as pink or red.

 [Bacterial Flagella][] use a motor, hook, and filament.

-Bacteria asexually reproduce through [binary fission][] (similar to mitosis although there's no mitotic spindle).
-Binary fission may be initiated when DNA begins to replicate at an origin of replication.

 Some bacteria may form [endospores][] when there is a lack of nutrients which are a copy of its genome surrounded by keratin and peptidoglycan and the endospore pauses metabolism until nutrients are present again.